gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Grappa Gas brought Big Blue down in front of the village gate where he had been contentedly whittling only an hour before.
 Wearily, the soldiers up slid off the bull's back to stand among the bright green ferns of spring.
-The waiting villagers came forward to offer them blankets and fleeces, then stepped back, unsure what to do next.
+The waiting villagers came forward to offer them blankets, then stepped back, unsure what to do next.

 Indy didn't let them stand idle for long---she never did.
 "Get everyone up into the traders' hall," she ordered crisply.
-"And get a couple of pots of stew going---and some tea.
+"And get a couple of pots of stew going---and tea.
+Lot of tea.
 You do drink tea, don't you?" she asked the nearest soldier.

 Rash and Sensy came up the trail from the cloud pen, where Aft had taken Pillow.
 "Are you all right?"
 Sensy asked anxiously.

-"I'm fine," Noxy said.
-"The scariest part was the crows.
+"I'm fine," Noxy lied.
+"But those crows---that was horrible.
 I've never seen the forest that angry."

 "I never want to again," Sensy said, shivering.